Clinical Research Management

 On-Campus/Hybrid Cohort Option

 The on-campus/hybrid cohort option is designed for the student that works best in a team setting alongside other students with daily faculty interaction.
 On-campus/Hybrid students will participate in didactic lectures interacting in real time with faculty and other students.
-The students in the on-campus/hybrid cohort option enter only in the summer semester.
+With three starting points each year (Summer, Fall & Spring) students in this program can begin classes at the time most convenient for them.
 The average time to complete the program is eighteen months with full-time enrollment.
 Visit our How to Apply website for application requirements, deadlines, and other details.

 Online Track Option